ieeemma/atto/docs/advanced-use.md

 # Advanced Use

-This section covers more advanced features of Glide.
+This section covers more advanced features of Atto.
 Most parsers can be written without these features.

 ## Context Value